Building Mentoring Skills for an Academic Career

 - Create and sustain a research group and academic climate in which each individual feels safe and supported.
 We will discuss how to create a welcoming environment for groups typically underrepresented in higher education, while reflecting on our own identities and experiences and how they may be strengths or blind spots in our mentoring.
 Guest presenter: Associate Dean Sara Xayarath Hernández.

-April 9, 2019 – Supporting Mentees’ Professional Development: Helping them Present and Publish, and Writing Fair Letters of Recommendation
+Helping Students Present and Publish, and Writing Fair Letters of Recommendation

 - Revisit some key ideas about effective communication to introduce your students to writing about and presenting their work.
 Learn how to write a fair letter of recommendation, and what not to say.